For migrant women who land in Colorado looking for jobs, a common answer emerges: No - KVIA

 Back to Aurora and East Colfax Avenue.

-Roca found a job on the weekends helping a man set up and break down his stall at an outdoor flea market.
-She hefted large sacks of used clothing over her shoulders, put out the clothing on display, talked to customers.
-All for $10 an hour.
-“It’s an abusive wage,” she said, “but it’s a job.”

-She tried standing outside Home Depot, but found many people propositioned her for sex or wouldn’t pay her after she completed legitimate jobs.
-She gave up standing outside a day laborer’s center in Aurora when she didn’t feel safe trying to jockey for work against dozens of men, who would push her out of the way and jump onto moving trucks rounding up workers.

-On most days walking along Colfax Avenue, Roca says, men would solicit her for sex, holding up their fingers to signal how many hundreds of dollars they were willing to pay.
+On most days walking along Colfax, Roca says, men would solicit her for sex, holding up their fingers to signal how many hundreds of dollars they were willing to pay.

-In the small vestibule, a 1970s-era cigarette vending machine stood in the corner.
-A grandfatherly man waited behind a plexiglass sliding window.
-There were no vacancies, but he urged her to try the bar in the back.
-“They’re always looking for girls,” he said.

-Roca walked to the rear of the building and recognized the name of the bar.
-“I know about this place,” she said.

-At a few Mexican cantinas around Aurora and Denver, women are paid to talk and drink with men.
-“Ficheras,” as the women are known in Spanish, sell beers at a significant markup to men and pocket the profits.
-It can be a fast way to earn money, but also a route to sex trafficking or the drug trade.
-Visit these establishments, and you can see some “ficheras” wearing government-issued ankle bracelets with their sky-high heels.
-The bracelets were given to them by federal immigration officials to monitor their movements while they await immigration hearings.
+At a few Mexican cantinas around Aurora and Denver, “ficheras,” as the women are known in Spanish, sell beers at a markup to men and pocket the profits.
+It can be a fast way to earn money, but also a route to sex trafficking.

 “I don’t think I have to do that yet,” Roca said.
 “But this street — it only offers prostitution.”

-Since returning to Aurora, Roca had discovered she has few options for establishing legal residence or working legally in the U.S. She told U.S. Border Patrol officials she plans to plead for asylum at her deportation hearing next year, but she doubts they will grant it.
-Ironically, what happened to her in Kentucky could help her win a visa.
-The U.S. government issues special visas to victims of sex trafficking here, but Roca has never wanted to report the Cuban couple, fearing they might come after her.
+Since returning to Aurora, Roca had discovered she has few options for establishing legal residence or working legally in the U.S. She told U.S. Border Patrol officials she plans to plead for asylum at her deportation hearing, but she doubts they will grant it.

-She had gotten in touch through Facebook with a high school friend from Colombia living for the last year in the northeastern United States.
-“She’s told me she can get me a job at a hotel and I can stay with her,” she said.
-“What would you do if you were me?” she asked a reporter.
-“Would you go?”
+She had gotten in touch through Facebook with a friend from Colombia living in the northeastern U.S. “She’s told me she can get me a job at a hotel and I can stay with her,” she said.

-The idea of learning to move around a new American city exhausted Roca.
-But without more work, there wasn’t much keeping her in Aurora.
-Her roommates were headed to eviction court the next week.
-She didn’t know where she would go if they lost the apartment.

 Two days later, with about $80 in her pocket, Roca boarded a Greyhound bus paid for by the city of Denver.
-She landed in a new town — one that hasn’t received busloads of migrants from Texas — and reunited with her high school friend.
-(The Associated Press is not identifying her new location, since Roca is afraid the Cuban couple might seek her out after she spoke about them in the media.)
+(The Associated Press is not identifying her new location.
+Roca is afraid the Cuban couple might seek her out after she spoke about them in the media.)

-Roca’s friend followed through on her promises, allowing her to live with her and connecting her to a job cleaning hotel rooms.
-Roca has already changed jobs and has found one she likes better.
+Roca’s friend followed through on her promises, connecting her to a job cleaning hotel rooms.
 She walks through the city with ease — and anonymously.

 “It’s a huge difference from my life in Denver,” she says.
-“There’s less chaos, and no one has disrespected me.
-It’s been a great refuge.”
+“There’s less chaos, and no one has disrespected me.”

 She’s not sure how long she’ll stay.
 But Sofia Roca will never live in Aurora, Colorado, again.